dosisod/dosisod.github.io/blog/book/dune-notes.md

 realize the strength of the opponent he is up against.
 Feyd manages to land a blow against Paul, and it is revealed that the blade is soporific, meaning that it is slightly poisonous, and will cause muscle fatigue shortly.
 Paul lands a blow on Feyd, which has an acid on it.
-Feyd has a flip dart on his waistband, and trys to use it against Paul once they get into close quarters.
+Feyd has a flip dart on his waistband, and tries to use it against Paul once they get into close quarters.
 He avoids it, but now Feyd is on top of Paul.
 Paul says "I will not say it!", and Feyd is shocked.
 Paul flips him around, gets on top of him, and shoves a knife from under his jaw, into his brain.
 The Emperor talks to Count Senring, telling him to kill him.
 Paul